Albuquerque Dram Shop Lawyer

 Third-party dram shop liability tends to be less difficult to prove, but the claimant will have to prove by a preponderance of the evidence that the establishment is at fault.
 In most jurisdictions with these types of laws, the claimant usually must show that the intoxicated driver was visibly intoxicated when over-served alcohol by the establishment or, if the intoxicated person was a minor, show that the establishment had reason to know the person served alcohol was under the age of 21 years.

-Issues Arising out of Dram Shop Injury Cases in New Mexico
+Issues Arising from Dram Shop Injury Cases in New Mexico

 There are various issues that can arise out of dram shop injury cases.
 Although it depends on the state, some of the more common issues are described below.